vltr/sanic-attrs/README.md

 - `Match` - generic (I think)
 - `MethodDescriptorType` - not a variable
 - `MethodWrapperType` - not a variable
-- `MutableMapping` - base class of Mapping, docs: "Abstract base class for generic types."
-- `MutableSequence` - same as above, but for Sequence
-- `MutableSet` - same as above, but for Set
 - `NamedTuple` - what to do here?
 NamedTuple is just an object with variables that can be *anything* I guess ...
 - `NamedTupleMeta` - baseclass of NamedTuple
 - `NewType` - not a variable / generic ?